ulucsahin/MedSpecSearch-v2/README.md

 Shows usage of: <br>
 - tfidf_mesh.py

+### Preprocessing Input and Text Translation.ipynb
+This notebook shows usage of Text Preprocessing and Text translation (From any language to English, input language is automatically deduced, Google doesnt ask extra money for automatic language detection)

+Uses: <br>
+- DataLoader
+Shows usage of: <br>
+- DataHandler

 An authentication token for Google Translation API is required to use Turkish translation in this project.
 Steps below explains how to get a token and use it.